Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 A very high degree of control is available.
 The parameters that can be selected are:

-Over 2,300 unique game configurations and significant data set depth.
+Over 2,300 unique exercise configurations and significant data set depth.